voodoo3300/python_plentymarkets_api/docs/API_reference.md

 Use the **additional** field to add more values to the response, valid values are:
-properties, variationProperties, variationBarcodes, variationBundleComponents, variationComponentBundles, variationSalesPrices, marketItemNumbers, variationCategories, variationClients, variationMarkets, variationDefaultCategory, variationSuppliers, variationWarehouses, images, itemImages, variationAttributeValues, variationSkus, variationAdditionalSkus, unit, parent, item, stock
+properties, variationProperties, variationBarcodes, variationBundleComponents, variationComponentBundles, variationSalesPrices, marketItemNumbers, variationCategories, variationClients, variationMarkets, variationDefaultCategory, variationSuppliers, variationWarehouses, images, itemImages, variationAttributeValues, variationSkus, variationAdditionalSkus, unit, parent, item, stock, tags

 The **lang** field specifies the language of the texts used in the response.
 Valid values are country abbreviations in ISO-3166-1:
 [List of countries](https://developers.plentymarkets.com/rest-doc/gettingstarted#countries)